cajacko/writing/writing/enjoy-life.md

-# How to enjoy life
+# How To Enjoy Life

 Trying to live the most enjoyable 🥳 life you can seems like a pretty reasonable goal to have.
 Not much seems more important.